chewyboba10/sushi-burrito/_pages/lecture-notes.md

 ---
 # Lecture Notes

->This page contains the notes I have taken during Mr. Mortenson's lecture
+This page contains the notes I have taken during Mr. Mortenson's lecture

----
-toc: true
----
 # Table of Contents

 ## Week 0